Content

 Winlevi

-The active ingredient in Breezula is clascoterone, an antiandrogen medication sold under the name Winlevi, which is FDA-approved for acne vulgaris in adolescents and adults.
-And it may soon gain FDA approval for hair loss under the brand name Breezula.
+The active ingredient in Breezula is clascoterone, an antiandrogen medication sold under the name Winlevi cream, which is FDA-approved for acne vulgaris in adolescents and adults.
+And the goal is that it eventually gains FDA approval for hair loss under the brand name Breezula.

 Can Breezula stop male pattern balding and regrow hair that’s already been lost?